nihitkhandelwal-eng/The_Brainforest/♻️ Admin/Admin Notes/Plugin Exploration.md

 26. Macros
 27. Map Of Content
 28. Media Extended
+	- Does not work in preview mode, works fine in live preview
 29. Note Auto Creation
 30. Notion Like Tables
 	- Testing it now